 Moderate Strength, No Irritation

 Granactive Retinoid 2% in Squalane contains 2% Granactive Retinoid in a squalane base.
 This stable waterless formula contains 2% Granactive Retinoid, a retinoid complex that contains 0.2% HPR and 1.8% solvent.
-This active is aimed at addressing the signs of aging without the irritation that typically comes along with retinol and other retinoids.
+This active aims to address the signs of aging without the irritation that typically comes with retinol and other retinoids.

 This formula is extremely lightweight and does not irritate the skin.
-It should be applied after water-based serums and treatments but under heavier products.
+You should apply it after water-based serums and treatments but under heavier products.

 If you have dry skin and are looking for a gentle starter retinoid that offers minimal irritation but provides the moisturizing benefits of squalane (see more below), Granactive Retinoid 2% in Squalane might be worth a try.